 Concrete subfloors must be dry, smooth, structurally sound, and free from dust, solvent, paint, wax, grease, oil, asphalt sealing compounds, adhesive residues and all other extraneous materials that may prevent proper adhesion.
 The surface must be hard and dense, and free from powder or flaking.
 Any uneven areas greater than 3/16" (4.76mm) in a 10-foot (3.05m) radius [1/8" (3.17mm) in a 6-foot (1.83m) radius] must be leveled with a Portland cement based patching compound.
 Newly poured concrete floors must cure for a minimum of 90 days and completely cured.
 Curing agents, surface hardeners and other additives may cause adhesive bonding failure.
 These should be removed by sanding or grinding.
 An intact moisture vapor retarder must be present below on-grade and below grade concrete substrates.
 All concrete slabs must be checked for moisture before installing material.
-Moisture emission from the subfloor cannot exceed 3 lbs. per 1,000 sq. ft. per 24 hours as measured with the calcium chloride test.
+Moisture emission from the subfloor cannot exceed 12 lbs. per 1,000 sq. ft. per 24 hours as measured with the calcium chloride test.
 Alternatively, relative humidity of the slab can be tested according to ASTM F2170.
-A result of up to 85% is acceptable per ASTM F2170.
+A result of up to 95% is acceptable per ASTM F2170.
 Next Floor will not assume responsibility for floorcovering failure due to hydrostatic pressure or moisture vapor emission greater than the numbers above.
 Holes, grooves, and other irregularities must be filled and troweled smooth and feathered even with the surrounding surface.
-The final responsibility for determining if the concrete is dry and level enough for installation of the flooring lies with the floor covering installer.
+The final responsibility for ensuring any moisture or alkalinity issues are resolved prior to installation and for determining if the concrete is level enough for installation lies with the floor covering installer.